-You will need to identify harmful norms that contribute to sexual violence, child marriage, and FGM in your community.
+You will need to identify harmful norms that contribute to sexual violence, teenage pregnancy and child marriage in your community.
 Choose norms reported in the baseline research that best suit the group.
 For example, for a group of service providers, you might focus on norms that contribute to stigma and lack of confidentiality.
 For groups representing the school community, you might choose to focus on norms that relate to young men, such as norms that support young men to use violence or disrespect young women and norms that promote inaction by teachers.